Skip to statewide header Skip to site header Skip to main content Skip to site footer Skip to statewide footer

 Submit a Statement of Qualifications (SOQ)

-Submit a Statement of Qualifications (SOQ) responding to the two questions below using specific examples of your education, training, and experience.
-Your responses will help us determine who to interview for the position.
-Create a document using a word processing application such as Microsoft Word, and limit your response to two pages.
-We may not consider applications that do not include responses to the questions.
+Submit a Statement of Qualifications (SOQ) responding to the two questions below using specific examples of your education, training and experience.
+Your SOQ will help us determine who to interview for the position.
+Please limit your response to two pages.
+We may not consider applications that do not include responses to the questions or exceed the page limit.

 Apply Online